aedenj/cad-system-design/README.md

 * We want to limit this approach only to critical read model updates.
 The more operations that are bundled together in one transaction the longer it takes to commit.
 * Some event sourcing frameworks may not be flexible enough for this strategy

+#### On Availaility

+**Zero-Downtime Deployment**

+Blue-green deployment strategies will be used so that new versions of services can be released without taking the system offline.
+Container orchestration (ECS/EKS) and load balancers will be used to phase traffic gradually to new instances and revert if needed.

 # Alternatives